conest/card_dungeon/doc/GDD.md

 ### Narrative

 1. Story about this game
-2. Performance: Dialog; How is the plot performed?
+2. Performance: Dialog; How does the plot performed?
 3. Opening; Ending

 ### Program